 5 Security requirements

+5.1 Introduction

 The application message is transferred from the sending application to the receiving application in one or more secured packets via a sending entity and a receiving entity, or group of receiving entities.
 The receiving entity is then responsible for reconstructing the application message from the received secured packets for presentation to the target receiving application.
 It is possible that there are several receiving entities and applications.

 The sending application shall indicate to the sending entity the security mechanisms to be applied to the application message.
 This shall be indicated in the secured packet.
 The receiving entity shall indicate to the receiving application the security mechanisms applied to the secured packet, in a secure manner.
 The interface between the sending application and the sending entity, and the interface between the receiving entity and receiving application are not defined.